survivejs/webpack-book/manuscript/packages/01_consuming.md

 The warning can happen if a package points at a pre-built (i.e., minified and already processed) file.
 Webpack detects this case and warns against it.

 The warning can be eliminated by aliasing the package to a source version as discussed above.
-Given sometimes the source might not be available, another option is to tell webpack to skip parsing the files through `module.noParse`.
+Given sometimes the source may not be available, another option is to tell webpack to skip parsing the files through `module.noParse`.
 It accepts either a RegExp or an array of RegExps and can be configured as below:

 ```javascript
 {